-20% coinsurance for chemotherapy drugs, biologicals and other drugs covered by Medicare Part B - including their administration and all chemotherapy services.
+20% coinsurance for

+chemotherapy/radiation drugs, biologicals and other drugs covered by Medicare Part B - including their administration and all chemotherapy services

 Some drugs are covered by Medicare Part B and some are covered by Medicare Part D. Part B drugs do not count toward your Part D initial coverage limit or out-of-pocket limits.
+Part B drugs will apply to your medical coinsurance and maximum out-of-pocket limits.